puppetlabs/puppet-specifications/language/catalog_expressions.md

 * All host matches (except regular expression and literal `default`) must result in a string that consist of a sequence of characters `a-z A-Z 0-9 _ - .`.
 An error is raised if the resulting host match string does not comply with this rule.
-* node definitions may not be made in a module
+* Node definitions may not be made in a module.
+* Node definitions are lazily evaluated after having been selected, see [Modus Operandi][1].

 <table><tr><th>Note</th></tr>
 <tr><td>